-Scaffolders require detailed knowledge and skill set to operate.
+Scaffolders require detailed knowledge and skill sets to operate.
 Building scaffolding the right way is completely safe, but for the inexperienced, it can be dangerous.
-Not only for them, but also others working on those construction sites, and the general public too.
+Not only for them, but also for others working on those construction sites, and the general public too.

 States around Australia require scaffolders to undertake adequate training to operate.
 If you’re looking for a career in the construction industry that is set to grow then scaffolding might be perfect for you.

 We’ve answered some of the major questions we get from those wanting to enter the scaffolding and construction industries.

 When do you need a scaffolding ticket?